Spectral and Phase Structure of a Unitary Matrix Model with Fisher-Hartwig Singularities: Behaviour at finite

-The partition function \eqref{def:partitionFunction} is an integral over SU($N$) matrices; that is, the integral is constrained to those unitary matrices $U$ which satisfy $\det U = 1$.
-This constraint can also be written as $\text{Tr}\, \ln U = 0$.
-We can convert the constrained SU($N$) integral to an unconstrained U($N$) integral by introducing a Lagrange multiplier $\mathscr{N}$.
-In the large $N$ limit, this amounts to modifying the potential as
+The partition function \eqref{def:partitionFunction} is defined as an integral over SU($N$) matrices; that is, the integral is restricted to unitary matrices $U$ satisfying $\det U = 1 \iff \text{Tr}\, \ln U = 0$.
+The SU($N$) integral can be to an unconstrained U($N$) integral by means of a Fourier decomposition.

+The SU($N$) problem is now a U($N$) problem, but at the cost of an additional infinite sum at the end.